tuxtof/SE-Training-Automation-Calm/lab3/calm_workshop_lab3_troubleshooting.rst

 |image2|

-Download the following blueprint  `Jenkins-Troubleshooting.json<https://raw.githubusercontent.com/tuxtof/SE-Training-Automation-Calm/master/lab3/Jenkins%20Troubleshooting.json>`_.
+Download the following blueprint  Jenkins-Troubleshooting.json_.
 Select the file and continue.
 A modal dialog will appear prompting for a name and project when saving.
 Complete the fileds as show below and click **upload**.
 This will save the blueprint to the workspace.

 - **Name:** Calm Workshop Blueprint Debug
 - **Project:** Calm